Willersey Parish, Other Councils and Representatives

-After the uncontested elections our Parish Councillors are :-
+After the uncontested elections in 2017 our Parish Councillors are :-

 The Parish Council office has its own entrance at the back of the village hall.

 It is open from 9:30am to midday on Mondays only (not bank holidays).
 There is a postbox for it there.
 Our clerk is usually in the office every Monday morning to help, answer any queries if she can, or pass on concerns or questions to the Parish council for formal discussion.
 Our telephone number is 01386 853635 and email address is Parish Council meetings normally take place on the third Wednesday of every month at 7:30pm.
 The role of chairperson is on a rota.
 Parish Councils are the lowest tier of government in England, corporate bodies with a legal existence which has been granted powers by Parliament.
 Whilst the powers granted are limited, they do include the authority to raise money through taxation (the Precept) for expenditure on closely defined local matters.
 All the members of the Council are volunteers with a common aim to do something positive and hopefully, make a difference by influencing decisions that affect our community.
 Members of the public are welcome to attend the meetings.
 There is usually a short question and answer session before the formal council meeting commences.